 With bokashi composting, you'll get some really good benefits and results:

 The basic idea of bokashi is fermenting.
 It's cold composting the food waste with the help of some incredibly useful microbes.
 The compost can be done much faster in about 2-4 weeks.
 You can then use that compost as fertilizer or soil in the garden.
 The juice can be collected and used as a liquid fertilizer.

 #2.
 No Nutrient Value Loss

 As there is little heat or gas generated, the initial nutrients of the food waste will not be transformed by any heat.
 And thus will be retained more fully.

 The best thing of all is that with bokashi there is little or no bad smell at all.

-To get started with this bokashi thing, here are some baby steps to help you get started:
+If you'd like to get a quick-start overview with this bokashi thing, here are some baby steps to help you get started:

 Quick-start Guide: Bokashi Composting

 - Wash 1 cup rice with 2 cup water

 - Put rice wash 1/4 in jar with breathable cloth cover